 My earliest Christmas memories are Middle Eastern.
 As we kids grew up in the Middle East, Christmas to us meant get-togethers with family and friends, countless phone calls to family across the globe – to grandparents, uncles and aunts (10 on one side and 4 on the other – yeah, we could easily stage a Nativity play – we have enough people of all age groups, within the family) We kids ate plenty of cake, drank Vimto and got our tongues red, went for midnight Mass, slept in the church babies’ room and came home hungry.
 What global warming activists are saying must be true; the one thing I remember is that unlike today, it was COLD during those nights.
 Really cold.

 In school and in college, we sang carols and staged plays.
 Special holiday tip: If you are staging a Nativity show and thinking of using live animals, think again.
 We used live animals for a play once and one of the wee little kid goats (we couldn’t find sheep) decided to empty her bowels on stage.
 Her mother placidly went on chewing up the Christmas tree.
 The shepherd who was gingerly holding on to the kid goat, understandably, let go in horror.
-St Joseph was considerably upset.
+St Joseph was considerably and visibly upset.
 So was the nun who organised the whole thing with a bunch of us giggling girls.

-The threat of colliding with escaped animals didn’t dampen the joy we felt during this special time of the year, it just gave way to adulthood and more adulting – baking, Christmas decorating, office parties and shopping.
+The threat of colliding with escaped animals didn’t dampen the joy we felt during this special time of the year; it just gave way to adulthood and more adulting – baking, Christmas decorating, office parties and shopping.
 Every year we decided that we wouldn’t do much of these, every year we cracked.
 Lent may be really, really long, but it just doesn’t have that Christmas panache.
-Ask the kids in the neighbourhood if you don’t believe me.
+Ask the kids in the neighbourhood, if you don’t believe me.

-The last three years have certainly been different.
+The last few years have certainly been different.
 Covid-19 raged.
 Some churches were closed.
 What more could be offensive this year?
 A silly hubbub in the recent years was over the traditional greetings (Now we just want to get outside somehow and wish people ‘whatever’) Are you supposed to say ‘Merry Christmas’, ‘Happy Holidays’ or ‘Season’s Greetings’?

 In early New England, the Puritans banned Christmas celebrations calling it pagan.
 In 1990s, Birmingham wanted Christmas to be called Winterval.
-Then I heard about another holiday controversy (too many daily Whatsapp forwards) that by writing ‘Xmas’, a person is taking Christ out of Christmas.
+Then I heard about another holiday controversy (too many daily Whatsapp forwards that I detest) that by writing ‘Xmas’, a person is taking Christ out of Christmas.
 However, the term ‘Xmas’ is actually centuries old.
 The first letter in the Greek word for Christ is ‘Chi’ written as “X.” So, Xmas is fine for ‘Christmas’ apparently.
+Social media slugfests for nothing.
+Tut tut.
+Political correctness gone too far?
 Phew.
 Thank God there’s still plenty of fruit cake and Christmas crackers.
+For us living in the 21st century, there is nothing wrong with celebrating a religious festival, simply enjoying the season and wishing each other a Merry Christmas.

 It is obligatory around this time of year for us editors to write some kind of Christmas column.
-Christmas shopping? (not a nightmare at home, because with my OCD, I always do mine too far in advance) My holiday gift buying goes thus: For men – Give them clothes.
+Christmas shopping? (not a nightmare in my home, because with my OCD, I always do mine too far in advance) My holiday gift buying goes thus: For men – Give them clothes.
 They believe they have plenty for a lifetime, yet please give them more.
 An average man has 20 shirts, but he wears, at most, only four of them.
 So supplant it with toiletries, watches, anything related to their hobbies and anything practical.

 Women: Jewellery, cosmetics, clothes (works for kids too – get the largest size – both can change sizes soon) home décor.
 Note: If a woman asks for a mauve scarf – don’t get her pink because you learned colours by sorting crayons in kindergarten.
 Make an effort and find out what mauve is to a woman.
 Especially if you are married to one.